MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/FacilityUsageDetail.md

 ms.author: cdmditeam
 ---

-# Facility usage detail in Cloud for Sustainability Shared Data Model(FacilityUsageDetail)
+# Facility usage detail in Cloud for Sustainability shared data model(FacilityUsageDetail)

 Captures intensity scores for a facility in a given year.